From Canada to Portugal

 Extra work on my own (if I had access to space, decent weather, and the motivation to push myself).

 At Estoril Praia, my training schedule is completely different.
-I train twice a day, five to six days a week.
-That means I’m getting at least 10 structured training sessions a week—plus matches.
+I train twice a day, five days a week.
+We have a morning field session at 8am with 2-3 gym sessions a week after.
+Then we meet back at the club at 4pm for our afternoon session.
+That means I’m getting at least 10 structured training sessions a week—plus some matches.

-In Canada, I had to fight to get touches.
-Here, I’m on the ball every single day, working on my technique, speed of play, and decision-making.
+In Canada, I simply had less guided training time to get touches.
+Here, I’m on the ball every single day, working on my technique, speed of play, and decision-making with trained coaches.
 In just a few months, I’ve seen massive improvements.

 2. The Intensity and Tactical Focus in Europe